neverfap-deluxe/nfd-api/content/content_articles/EDIT--SON--C--is-it-okay-to-orgasm-if-you-have-a-porn-addiction.md

 Whenever you orgasm you still experience that intense dopamine rush which more-or-less makes regulating your emotions impossible.

-And as I state on this website, 5% of your time should be spent practicing Healthy Coping Mechanisms, while the other 95% of your time should be spent remaining calm and relaxed.
+And as I state on NeverFap Deluxe, 5% of your time should be spent practicing Healthy Coping Mechanisms, while the other 95% of your time should be spent remaining calm and relaxed.

 {{< hr3 "Certainly, it's incredibly difficult to remain calm and relaxed after an orgasm." >}}